 There will be ample parking on campus for the 2020-21 academic year.
 Details available on the Parking and Permits page.

-Please note that all 2019-20 parking permits will expire on December 31, 2020.
-Effective January 1, 2021, all community members wishing to park on the Brooklyn campus will need to apply for a 2021 parking permit which will be sold at a discounted price of $100 each and will be valid through August 31, 2021.
+Please note that all 2019-20 parking permits expired on December 31, 2020.
+Effective January 1, 2021, all community members wishing to park on the Brooklyn campus need to apply for a 2021 parking permit which will be sold at a discounted price of $100 each and will be valid through August 31, 2021.
 Anyone not currently in possession of a valid 2021 parking permit who would like to purchase a permit may do so upon their return to the Brooklyn campus.

 With the exception of students living in the residence halls, overnight or long-term parking is not permitted on the Brooklyn campus.